tonym128/tonym128.github.io/_posts/2021-08-25-the-time-i-uploaded-3000-videos-to-youtube.md

 <a name="4">

 ### Text to speech the summarised article
-Carrying on with the process of finding interesting python modules, I found a great one to take my audio and convert it into speech, it's free and provided by Google and has a very slow and unique voice that I find infuriatingly easy to listen to.
-It's very understandable and is easy to use, but has literally no customisation.
+Carrying on with the process of finding interesting python modules, I found a great one to take my audio and convert it into speech, its free and provided by Google and has a very slow and unique voice that I find infuriatingly easy to listen to. its very understandable and is easy to use, but has literally no customisation.
 There's some amazing research going on in this area and I tried about 20 different text to speech engines that I could run locally on my machine and while some where super customisable and others sounds phenomenal, none of them was as good as slowly and methodically sounding out the words one at a time like the first TTS engine I tried.

 Speech Generation in use
 <audio controls=""><source src="/images/2021/08/original-voice-better-pronounce.mp3" type="audio/mpeg">Your browser does not support the audio element.</audio>